Geography

 Carcar became a city on July 7, 2007.
 On November 19, 2008, The City of Carcar was demoted along with 2 other cities in Cebu and 13 other cities in the Philippines.
 The Supreme Court ruled that the 16 cities did not pass the requirements for cityhood.

-On December 10, 2008, Carcar and the other 15 cities affected filed a motion for reconsideration with the Supreme Court.
-More than a year later, on December 22, 2009, acting on said appeal, the Court reversed its earlier ruling as it ruled that "at the end of the day, the passage of the amendatory law (regarding the criteria for cityhood as set by Congress) is no different from the enactment of a law, i.e., the cityhood laws specifically exempting a particular political subdivision from the criteria earlier mentioned.
+is no different from the enactment of a law, i.e., the cityhood laws specifically exempting a particular political subdivision from the criteria earlier mentioned.
 Congress, in enacting the exempting law/s, effectively decreased the already codified indicators."[3]
 As such, the cityhood status of Carcar is effectively restored.

 On August 27, 2010, Carcar City in Cebu is now plain old Carcar again.
 It shares the fate of 15 other cities, after the Supreme Court reinstated a 2008 decision declaring as “unconstitutional" the cityhood laws converting 16 municipalities into cities.